DCC-EX/mkdocs-test/docs/products/ex-commandstation/1-ex-csb1.md

 The DCC-EX EX-CSB1 Command Station/Booster comes ready to use out of the box and has the following features:

 - **Dual DCC/PWM DC outputs with up to 5A capacity** – easily expandable to 4 outputs
-- **WiFi built-in** – fast 802.11n capable, with Access Point and Station modes including support for connecting as many as 10 WiFi throttles (you can also connect to JMRI via WiFi, but a USB cable is often better)
+- **Wi-Fi built-in** – fast 802.11n capable, with Access Point and Station modes including support for connecting as many as 10 Wi-Fi throttles (you can also connect to JMRI via Wi-Fi, but a USB cable is often better)
 - **Single power supply for track and onboard electronics** – 12-25V DC with polarity protection
 - **USB-C connector** – for software upload, diagnostic monitoring, DCC-EX WebThrottle and JMRI connectivity
 - **Railsync DCC input** – enables Booster or Sniffer modes, which with an EXRAIL script can be automatically engaged on receipt of a signal